kubernetes/ingress-nginx/controllers/nginx/configuration.md

 **enable-dynamic-tls-records:** Enables dynamically sized TLS records to improve time-to-first-byte.
 Enabled by default.
 See [CloudFlare's blog](https://blog.cloudflare.com/optimizing-tls-over-tcp-to-reduce-latency) for more information.

-**enable-sticky-sessions:**  Enables sticky sessions using cookies.
-This is provided by [nginx-sticky-module-ng](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng) module.

 **enable-underscores-in-headers:** Enables underscores in header names.
 This is disabled by default.

 **enable-vts-status:** Allows the replacement of the default status page with a third party module named [nginx-module-vts](https://github.com/vozlt/nginx-module-vts).